-The 1st Scottish Winter Swimming Championships will be held at Taymouth Marina on 9th March 2019.
+The next Scottish Winter Swimming Championships will be held at Taymouth Marina on 7th March 2020.

 This is an International Winter Swimming Association (IWSA) event and will include short individual races, team relays and a tough endurance challenge.
 You may enter single or multiple races - or get a group of friends, family or colleagues together and enter a relay team.
 Please remember the water will be cold (around 1 - 5ºC) and you must acclimatise to cold water before swimming in these races.

 There are three different stroke choices for individuals – freestyle, head up breaststroke and ice fly.
 Races of each stoke will be 50m or two widths of the marina.
 There will also be longer freestyle races of 150m and 450m for those looking for an endurance challenge.

 As the name suggests, in the freestyle race you can use any stroke you like in order to propel yourself across a width of the marina as quickly as possible.
 Front crawl is the stroke of choice for most people, but you can in fact swim any stroke you like.

 Head up breaststroke is the traditional cold water swimming style.
 As the head is above the water at all times it allows swimmers to compete in ice-cold conditions without getting brain freeze.

 The rules are simple – you must ensure that your eyes do not go below the water level at any time during the race.
 The event is a great leveller and makes for very competitive races.

 Swimmers are encouraged to wear a warm hat for this race, or get crafty and create their own headwear – the more outlandish the better.
 The winner of the best hat of the competition will be crowned at the grand prize-giving ceremony for the Best Hat of the Day.

 A race using butterfly stroke – simultaneous arm pulls with a dolphin kick.
 The finish is with two hands at or above water level.